iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

-In essence, the aim of an intellectual conference like a PyCon, similar to museums and art galleries is to enlighten you and transform you to a different person from the person that you were before attending the conference.
+In essence, the aim of an intellectual conference like a PyCon, similar to museums and art galleries is to enlighten you and transform you to a different person from that person that you were before attending the conference.
+In the context of conferences, this is mostly achieved from the human interaction that you've achieved listening to and discussing about talks and interacting with other attendees.

-It doesn't have to be a huge transformation
+But these transformation does not have to be big

 For APAC this year and for the first time in the history of PyCon in Malaysia, we are trying a few new things, that hopefully will